 Triggering event under section 965(i).
-If you had a triggering event under section 965(i) during the year, enter on Line 8, Other taxes and amounts due, the current year tax liability from the triggered deferred net 965 tax liability from Form 965-A, Part IV, column (f).
+If you had a triggering event under section 965(i) during the year, include on the attachment and enter on line 7, the current year tax liability from the triggered deferred net 965 tax liability from Form 965-A, Part IV, column (f).